 If you want to expand your reach through Facebook ads, you can also create and manage targeted campaigns through your social media management tool.

-Social Media Management as a Key Component of Your Online Reputation
+Social Media Is Important to Your Online Reputation

 As a business, you have an incentive to see each of your locations perform as well as possible.
 This will allow you to expand your business even more and achieve your other business goals.

 But managing multiple locations can be tough, particularly in an environment where customers are quick to advertise their thoughts so freely online.
 Your company’s online reputation has become more important than ever, and a large part of this is how you manage your company’s accounts.
 You can find tips online for how to improve your online presence, such as an Instagram style guide template.

 But those will only get you so far.
 Reputation provides a variety of solutions that help businesses maximize their online reputations and make the most of social media.
 Our Social Suite is just one of the powerful tools at your fingertips.
-Others are access to live insights, online review management, surveys, business listings and more.
+Others are access to live insights, online review management, surveys, business listings, and more.